 How did we get to this point?

 In 2014, to me, it seemed a good idea to get my hands on a VW T3 Syncro.
 Because I wanted to do a project by myself.
 I like vans and I thought that the T3 Syncro was really cool and could be converted nicely into a camper van (lots of examples can be found).
 Soon I realized that these vans were popular (duh!) and as such, they were pricey compared to the (poor) technical condition they were in, at least according to my budget.
 Then I came across an L300 4WD.
 I remembered them from my youth as well but at this time (2014) these vans actually almost disappeared from the streets and as such seemed to be forgotten.
 They also had that boxy look, but compared to the T3 the L300 is somewhat narrower.
 On the plus side, the L300 has proper 4WD with a transfer case and low gearing.
 Technically it is based upon a Pajero gen1 (L040) which has been tried and proven in the Paris-Dakar Rally.
-The T3 Syncro only has one extra low gear before 1st gear, called the “G” gear (comes from German “gelande”).
+Compare that to the T3 Syncro: it only has one extra low gear before 1st gear, called the “G” gear (comes from German “gelande”).

 So, all in all, the L300 is at least as cool as a T3 Syncro I guess.
-I found a really nice one that was in relative good shape to start with, and it matched the budget.
+I found a really nice L300 that was in relative good shape to start with, and it matched the budget.
 That is how it all started.

 Staying within budget